Lee named Environmental Health Sciences chair

 “It is my sincere pleasure to welcome Dr. Lee into this leadership role.
 She will be instrumental in supporting EHS faculty to advance their contributions to the next generation of environmental health scientists, and to the field at large,” she said.

-Lee begins in her new role July 1, following the leadership of long-time interim chair Vice Dean Michael Bisesi, who is retiring from the college.
+Lee began her new role July 1, following the leadership of long-time interim chair Vice Dean Michael Bisesi, who retired from the college.

 Lee’s work focuses on harmful pathogens and toxins in the environment, particularly in water resources and food production.
 Her highly productive lab, which attracts students and researchers from around the world, focuses on a “One Health, One Water” paradigm for solving pathogen and antibiotic resistance problems.
 Focus areas include exploring how cyanotoxin exposures contribute to disease and the impact of environmental exposures on disturbances to the microbiome.
 Lee and her team are pioneers in wastewater surveillance of infectious diseases, including COVID-19, and in predicting community-level gut health.